vstinner/faulthandler/doc/index.rst

   and it becomes difficult to test them.
 * Add tox.ini to run tests with tox: it creates a virtual environment, compile and install faulthandler, and run unit tests.
+* Add support for the PYTHONFAULTHANDLER environment variable.

 Version 2.4 (2014-10-02)
 ------------------------